amieres/FsDepend/README.md

 Among its features:
 - Simple explicit code injection
-- Progresive coding with reduced refactoring
 - Automatic multilevel code injection
 - Partial localized code injection
 - Selective injection
 - Capacity to print out injected code
+- A natural way to coding with reduced refactoring

 ## Usage Example
 The best way to explain how it works is with examples.